Neil D’Silva is an Indian author. He has recently forayed into screenwriting and is working on several productions for film, TV, and the web.

 “The writing bug bit me quite early in my life.
-It was when I was in my Standard VII that I wrote a book, initially on a writing pad and then on my father’s typewriter.
+I was in my Standard VII when I wrote a book for the first time, initially on a writing pad and then on my father’s typewriter.
 As I bound those rough pages with a stapler, I saw a book taking shape; and as its pages unfolded I saw how a figment of my imagination had taken a concrete shape.
 There is rarely another joy that compares with seeing your creative thought taking a concrete shape.
 Some have likened this joy to what a mother experiences when she holds her firstborn for the first time.
 But, all I can say was that was one of my greatest pleasures, and it set me onto a path of no return.

 “Life had other plans en route, and I found myself indulging myself with my other passion — teaching — for over two decades.
 I still teach, and with a similar passion as I began with, but I need to showcase my other side to the world as well.
 For a number of years, I dabbled with freelance writing as well.
 Though I won numerous accolades from my clients from all over the world, I found myself speaking someone else’s voice.
 At a point, the dam burst, and I could continue no longer as a freelance writer.
 I resolved that if I would ever write again, it would be only for myself.